SaturnityGL/UE5-project-default-source-code/README.md

 Documents\\Unreal Projects\\MyProject\\Intermediate\\ProjectFiles\\UE5.vcxproj : warning : Platform 'Win64' referenced in the project file 'UE5' cannot be found.

 I will be adding a text doc that explains what I did to finally start solving.
 Hope it helps somebody, because the last two days has been purely awful.

+Also, this was in relation to a bunch of modules not working.

+Going to add tags/labels down here to help reach

+Modules, modules missing, VS2022, Visual Studio 2022, Visual Studio, Recreate modules, Can't recompile while engine running, Use IDE, Solution, .sln, can't compile .sln, development editor not showing up